 If you decide that Doba doesn’t sound like it’s for you, you can start searching for other directories online.

-As with anything, read reviews, see what people are saying, read between the lines, take everything with a pinch of salt and you’ll find your way to the best option for you.
+As with anything, read their reviews, you can read SaleHoo reviews or any other dropshipping suppliers' reviews online and see what people are saying, read between the lines, take everything with a pinch of salt and you’ll find your way to the best option for you.

 Look out for alternatives that have a lower membership fee, for example, but don’t skimp on customer service or profit margins.